Chapters

 Chapter II: Performance and Prayer

 Chapter II: Performance and Prayer The Role of Difference The surprise of otherness is that moment whena new form of ignorance is suddenly activated as an imperative.
-Barbara Johnson, A World of Difference Performative language, the subject of J. Read more
+Barbara Johnson, A World of Difference Performative language, the subject of J. L. Austin’s How To Do Things With Words, appears prominently in the verb structure of the poem.
+The first verb… Read more

 Acknowledgments